 - Statement that the subject's biospecimens may be used for commercial profit and whether the subject will/will not share in those profits

-- For federally-funded research, statement regarding whether clinically relevant research results will be disclosed to subjects and, if so, under what conditions
+- For federally-funded and VA research, statement regarding whether clinically relevant research results will be disclosed to subjects and, if so, under what conditions

 - For research involving biospecimens, whether the research will involve whole genome sequencing

 The following elements should be included, when applicable.
 You must use the mandatory language provided in the informed consent statement template for these sections, unless otherwise approved by the IRB and Human Subjects Office.

 - Certificate of Confidentiality, if NIH-funded or a Certificate has been granted

 - Financial interest disclosure, if an investigator on the protocol has a related financial interest

 - Radiation risk language, if radiation/radioactive materials are used for research purposes (Required language will be provided by Radiation Safety Office as part of review)